o-mago/spotify-status/CONTRIBUTING.md

 To get an overview of the project, read the [README](README.md) file.
 Here are some resources to help you get started with open source contributions:

-## Getting started

-To navigate our codebase with confidence, see [the introduction to working in the docs repository](/contributing/working-in-docs-repository.md) :confetti_ball:.
-For more information on how we write our markdown files, see [the GitHub Markdown reference](contributing/content-markup-reference.md).

-Check to see what [types of contributions](/contributing/types-of-contributions.md) we accept before making changes.
-Some of them don't even require writing a single line of code :sparkles:.

 ### Issues

 #### Create a new issue